docsifyjs/docsify/docs/quickstart.md

 ### Specifying docsify versions

-?> Note that in both of the examples below, docsify URLs will need to be manually updated when a new major version of docsify is released (e.g. `v5.x.x` => `v6.x.x`).
+> [!TIP] Note that in both of the examples below, docsify URLs will need to be manually updated when a new major version of docsify is released (e.g. `v5.x.x` => `v6.x.x`).
 Check the docsify website periodically to see if a new major version has been released.

 Specifying a major version in the URL (`@5`) will allow your site to receive non-breaking enhancements (i.e. "minor" updates) and bug fixes (i.e. "patch" updates) automatically.
 This is the recommended way to load docsify resources.